-While save the dates are an optional wedding stationery piece, I do recommend them, especially if you’re getting married in midst of wedding season, around a holiday, or if you’re having a destination wedding.
+Although save the dates are an optional, I highly recommend them.
+Especially if you intend to marry on or around a holiday, or if you’re hosting a destination wedding.
 Guests will appreciate the advanced notice to take time off from work for travel-related reasons.
-Not to mention, you want your guests to be excited for your wedding day, so what better way to do so than by letting them know they’ll be invited!
+Not to mention, your goal is to get guests excited for your wedding day.
+There’s no better way to do so than by sending a save the date!

 Since save the dates are an informal pre-wedding invitation, you only need a few straightforward specifics, so there’s no need to worry if you don’t have times finalized yet.
-Save the dates should include your names, the wedding date, location (typically the city where your ceremony will be held), and the phrase “formal invitation to follow.”
-A wedding website can also be included if you have one to direct guests to find more information regarding your wedding day.
+Include your names, wedding date, location (city where your ceremony will be held), and the phrase “[formal] invitation to follow”.
+If you have a wedding website, you can also include it to guide guests in finding additional information about your wedding day.

-Save the dates should be sent out approximately six to nine months in advance.
+You should send save the dates approximately six to nine months in advance.
 If you’re having a destination wedding, then I suggest sending them out earlier; nine to twelve months in advance.
-This will allow your family and friends to begin making the necessary arrangements, such as requesting time off from work and obtaining a passport, if necessary.
+This will allow family and friends to begin making necessary arrangements, such as requesting time off from work and obtaining a passport, if necessary.

 Not unless you want it too.
 Save the date cards are informal and give you an opportunity to have some fun with the design.
 Feel free to choose a favorite engagement photo and get creative with the verbiage and overall style.
 Photo save the dates are the most popular style choice as it’s a wonderful way to show off a few images from your engagement session.
 Other favorites include magnet-style save the dates or non-photo save the date cards.

-Are you ready to get started on your custom save the date cards?
+Are you ready to get begin your wedding paper journey?
 Let’s chat!
 Lace and Belle offers a variety of save the date styles that are sure to get your guests excited for your wedding day.